geraldb/geraldb.github.io/jekyll.md

    markdown: redcarpet

+## Troubleshooting Jekyll for GitHub Pages

+GitHub's Pages servers currently use Jekyll 0.11.0 with Liquid 2.2.2, and run it using this command:

+    $ jekyll --pygments --no-lsi --safe

 Note: The Jekyll version installed on Github, that is, 0.11.0, does NOT yet support Redcarpet2.

 ### Configure Fenced Code Blocks